pydpll/errorutils/README.md

 # Errorutils

 Errorutils is a reusable optional functions error framework that extends the logrus package.
-It provides a simple and flexible way to create custom error types with additional information.
+It provides a simple and flexible way to instantiate custom error types with additional information.

 ## Installation

 To use Errorutils in your Go project, you can install it using `go get`:

 ```
-go get github.com/user/errorutils
+> go get github.com/TgenNorth/errorutils
 ```

 ## Usage